comsci-uwc-isak/unit-1-project-lyds-jane/README.md

 ```

 ### Developing the action Create New Car
-This process involves the inputs License plate, Make, Year, and Number of people being added to the main car file and it's own file.
+This process involves the inputs License, Make, Year, and Passengers being added to the main car file and its own file.
 The following steps describe the algorithm

 1. Get the inputs as arguments `$1 $2 $3 $4`